 Each counselling session lasts for approximately 50 minutes.

-How many counselling sessions will I have to attend?
+How many counselling sessions can I attend?

 What is the waiting time for a counselling session?

-The waiting time varies from a couple of days to 10 days.
+The waiting time varies from a couple of days to 10 working days.
 During busy times the waiting time for an appointment can increase.
 You are advised to book appointments as soon as you can.

 In the event of an emergency that cannot wait, there are emergency slots available every day, which can be booked by calling (01) 8961407.